labgem/PPanGGOLiN/docs/user/practicalInformation.md

 # Practical information

+## Pangenome file

+PPanGGOLiN operates by creating and managing pangenomes within a specialized file format known as HDF-5 (identified by the .h5 extension in the result directory).
+This unique file serves as a central repository, recording the outcomes of pangenome analyses along with the associated parameters and complete pangenomic content.

+The benefit of this approach is the ability to exclusively store and manipulate pangenomes using PPanGGOLiN through this single file.
+It encapsulates all pertinent information regarding the analysis performed, including parameters applied and the entirety of the pangenomic data.
+It can be used to generate or regenerate flat output files describing the pangenomes content with dedicated commands (`write_pangenome`, `write_genomes`, `fasta` and `draw`).

+Once the pangenome is established, including gene clustering, partitioning, optional prediction of Regions of Genomic Plasticity (RGPs), Spots of insertions, and functional modules, it becomes a versatile input for various PPanGGOLiN commands.
+For instance, the [`msa` command](MSA.md) generates multiple sequence alignments of genes, the [`projection` command](./projection.md) annotates with external genomes with pangenome content, and the [`context` command](./genomicContext.md) identifies genomic contexts of protein of interest.

+PPanGGOLiN utilizes the [pytable](https://www.pytables.org/index.html) Python library for handling the pangenome HDF-5 file.
+While graphical user interface tools like ['ViTables'](https://vitables.org/index.html) allow manual exploration and editing of the file, it's cautioned against, as it may compromise compatibility with PPanGGOLiN.

 ## Required computing resources

 Most of PPanGGOLiN's commands should be run with as many CPUs as you can give them by using the --cpu option as PPanGGOLiN's speed increases relatively well with the number of CPUs.